Not Your Grandfather’s Thermostat

 For the past 16 years, we have been providing comfort to the people and businesses of the greater Phoenix area with integrity, quality, and guaranteed excellent heating and air conditioning services.
 We are very grateful for the support we have received from the community, and now we are re-branding our company to reflect our values.

-As you might have noticed, earlier this year, we changed our name from Rainbow Air Conditioning to Arizona Comfort Specialists.
+As you might have noticed, earlier this year, we changed our name from Rainbow Air Conditioning to Arizona Comfort Specialists Cooling and Heating.
 We have also designed a new logo to reflect the new name and our commitment to you, our customers.

 Other than that, nothing has changed – The company is still owned and operated by the Miller family, and we are as committed as ever to integrity, honesty, fair pricing, and guaranteed quality-work.